PabloCastellano/pablocastellano.github.io/content/2010/starting-repository-migration-of-portland-to-git.md

 Title: Starting repository migration of portland to Git
 Date: 2010-5-27
-Category: TODO
+Category: Free software
-Tags: TODO, portland, linux, github, git, cvs
+Tags: portland, linux, github, git, cvs

 Using CVS is a pain for me and nowadays it's pointless using it.
 Actually there are enough [open source alternatives](http://en.wikipedia.org/wiki/List_of_revision_control_software#Open_source), distribuited or not.
 Unfortunately the portland